Building a text-mining-based post-translational modification (PTM) database for SUMOylation

 Our approach

 Excelra’s curation environment ensures seamless, quality-assured curation of biomedical data.
-For the pilot stage of this project, 100 free full-text articles spanning around 22 SUMOylation-mediating enzymes were identified from PubMed central.
+For the pilot stage of this project, 100 free full-text articles spanning around 22 SUMOylation-mediating enzymes were identified from PubMed Central.
 Article identification was completed using Excelra’s literature-mining algorithm and SUMOylation lexicon.

 Download case study